As a member of your community, my hope is you are cautious when choosing a contractor.

 With the recent storms, our area has been inundated with out of town, door to door roofing salesman, telemarketers and pop up companies who are working without local licenses and committing fraud – so please take your time to research their long-term commitment to you.

-One common scam to keep an eye out for is if the roofing contractor offers to pay your insurance deductible.
+One common scam to keep an eye out for is if the roofing contractors San Antonio offers to pay your insurance deductible.

 Here’s how this scam works: dishonest roofing companies may offer to pay all or part of your insurance deductible in order to win your business.
 As an example, let’s say a new roof will cost you $10,000 and your deductible is $1,000.